 Study Spanish in Madrid, Spain

-Madrid, the capital of the country and the center of Spanish-speaking language, is conveniently located in the center of the Iberian peninsula.
-This city is a wonderful place to learn spanish, and for the younger students there are even summer camps offering a world-class teaching environment in an exciting location.
-A relatively new urban settlement (compared to other European capitals), over the past four centuries Madrid has been chiseled into the ultimate metropolis, with wide, spacious roads, monumental and symbolic structures, copious open or green areas of relaxation for the local population and ample space for an ultra modern financial district.
+Madrid, the capital of Spain, is conveniently located in the center of the Iberian peninsula.
+This city is a wonderful place to learn Spanish any time of year, and for the younger students we also have summer camps offering a world-class teaching environment in an exciting location.
+A relatively new urban settlement (compared to other European capitals), over the past four centuries Madrid has been chiseled into the ultimate metropolis, with wide, spacious roads, monumental and symbolic structures, copious green areas and parks, and ample space for an ultra modern financial district.
 While facing toward the future, it also values the past, and the winding cobblestone streets and plazas of the medieval parts of the city are another oner of its charming attractions.

-Madrid's central location makes it an outstanding starting point for traveling, you might not ever want to leave the city once you start to savor the richness of its culturally vast agenda.
-Options are endless in the city ranging from the most exciting of soccer games, to concerts of both classical and popular music, independent, historical and mainstream theater productions, bullfights and, of course, the city's trademark: a relentless nightlife that goes from drinking on terraces to partying 'til the sun comes all the way back up.
+Madrid's central location makes it an outstanding starting point for traveling, although you might not ever want to leave the city once you start to savor the richness of its culturally vast agenda.
+Options are endless in the city ranging from thrilling soccer games, live concerts of both classical and popular music, independent, historical and mainstream theater productions, bullfights, and, of course, the city's trademark: a relentless nightlife that lasts till sunrise.

 From Philip III to Charles III

-Prudent and pious, Philip ordered the construction of the Monastery of El Escorial even before moving the court to Madrid, and, despite the fact that it never became the official site of the royal court, once the main structure, with the monastery, the palace and the basilica, was completed, towards 1586, the king spent the great majority of his time there.
-Hence, it was not until the arrival of his son, Philip III, that Madrid would be fitfully developed as the capital of the largest Empire in the world at the time.
+Prudent and pious, Philip ordered the construction of the Monastery of El Escorial even before moving the court to Madrid.
+Despite the fact that it never became the official site of the royal court, once the main structure (with the monastery, the palace, and the basilica) was completed, around 1586, the king spent the great majority of his time there.
+Hence, it was not until the arrival of his son, Philip III, that Madrid would be fitfully developed as the capital of the largest empire in the world at the time.

-Reputedly a weak and relatively disinterested ruler, Philip III was an enthusiast of the theater, a supporter of visual arts and a true lover of hunting.
-It was Philip III who ordered the construction of the city's main square, Plaza Mayor, even though wild fires would cause its aspect to change repeatedly in years to come.
-But, with the Royal Palace in place since the days of Charles V, and now an appropriate area where to lodge and cater for a proper court, Madrid was beginning to gain its final shape.
-Another crucial contribution from Philip III's reign was the development of the Palace of El Buen Retiro, just outside the walls of the city, with a lush green area that these days is comprised in the large park that bears the same name.
+Reputedly a weak and relatively disinterested ruler, Philip III was an enthusiast of the theater, a supporter of visual arts, and a true lover of hunting.
+It was Philip III who ordered the construction of Madrid's main square, Plaza Mayor, although wild fires would cause its aspect to change repeatedly in years to come.
+But, with the Royal Palace in place since the days of Charles V, and now an appropriate area to lodge and cater for a proper court, Madrid was beginning to gain its final shape.
+Another crucial contribution from Philip III's reign was the development of the Palace of El Buen Retiro, just outside the walls of the city, with a lush green area that has since been opened to the public and is a popular park for strolls and picnics.

 It is often said, however, that the greatest benefactor to the city, and the only monarch to have truly loved Madrid, was Charles III.
 The third of the Bourbon kings, Charles imported trends and fashions from Italy and, as any self-respecting French head of state, carried out important plans of beautification of the city.
-To him are due some of the most emblematic sights in Madrid, from the Puerta de Alcalá to the fountains of Cibeles and Neptune, to the unmistakable building of the Museo de El Prado, one of the most outstanding galleries in the world.
+Madrid has him to thank for some of the city's most emblematic sights, from the Puerta de Alcalá to the fountains of Cibeles and Neptune and the unmistakable building of the Prado Museum, one of the most outstanding galleries in the world.

 Come and learn Spanish in Madrid; you will soon understand that the language entails a lot more than the words that come out of your mouth.
-From history to art, going through flamenco, literature and the sheer experience of joining in the fun of one of the most hectic cities in the world, this is a perfectly unique place to spend some time improving your communicative skills.
-So make haste, and feel like a proper "madrileño" in no time!
+From history to art, going through flamenco, literature, and the sheer experience of joining in the fun of one of the most hectic cities in the world, this is a perfectly unique place to spend some time improving your communicative skills.
+You'll feel like a proper "madrileño" in no time!

 Want more information about Madrid?
-Check out our handy Madrid travel guide to discover all that the city has to offer: what to do, things to see, when to go, interesting little facts and tid-bits and much more!
+Check out our handy Madrid travel guide to discover all that the city has to offer: what to do, things to see, when to go, interesting facts, and much more!